Aravind-Unni/PolicyGuard-AI-A-Local-RAG-System-for-Accurate-Document-Q-A/README.md

 4.  **Storage:** Embeddings are stored locally in a **ChromaDB** vector database.
 5.  **Retrieval:** When a user asks a question, the system retrieves the top 3 most relevant chunks.
 6.  **Generation:** The retrieved context and user question are passed to **Llama 3.2** (via Ollama) using a strict prompt template.
+7.  **Evaluation:** The system uses an **"LLM-as-a-Judge"** approach where the model grades its own answers (1-5 scale) against a "Golden Dataset" to calculate Accuracy, Hallucination Avoidance, and Clarity scores.
 ---

 ## 🛠️ Setup Instructions